 Have you seen how much he loves that video game?
 He thinks it’s the best thing since sliced bread.

 “Sliced bread” by itself can also be used to refer to something that’s great or amazing.
-This fun video about a burrito calls it “the sliced bread of food that’s not sliced bread” when describing its history.
+This fun video, which is also available on FluentU, is about a burrito and calls it “the sliced bread of food that’s not sliced bread” when describing its history.

 Pardon my French